nuagesdencre/CI_DataCentric/testing.md

     -   **Repository main page**

-        I. The page displays a definition of repository, buttons and a list of the available entries split by type.
-These lists are paginated.
+        I. The page displays a definition of the word repository, action buttons and a list of the available entries split by type.
+These lists are paginated and only show 3 entries of each type par page.

         II.
 Clicking on the button 'New Entry' gives two options to select from: "Add Entry: Story" and "Add Entry: Being".
         Regardless of my choice, as I am not logged in, proceeding with the creation of an entry is not permitted.
 I am redirected to the login page.